 The final conference of Art Space Connect took take place on 06 and 07 November 2020, with international guests joining us digitally and in Berlin.

-The opening was streamed from KUNSTPUNKT Berlin, where we were guests of the Netzwerk freier Berliner Projekträume und-Initiativen at KUNSTPUNKT BERLIN.
+The opening of the conference with a talk on the specific profile of independent art initiatives and artist-run spaces was streamed from KUNSTPUNKT Berlin, where we were guests of the Netzwerk freier Berliner Projekträume und-Initiativen.
+(Program and Speakers)

 "What's up with international mobility today?" - 2nd digital talk of Art Space Connect on 03 October 2020 at 2pm CET, in collaboration with Leipzig based LindeNOW Festival